Coleco: Late 1970s: handheld electronic games

+1983: Cabbage Patch Kids

 In 1983, Coleco released the Cabbage Patch Kids series of dolls which were wildly successful.
 In the same year, Dr. Seuss signed a deal with Coleco to design a line of toys, including home video games based on his characters.
 Flush with success, Coleco purchased Leisure Dynamics (manufacturer of the board games Aggravation and Perfection) and beleaguered Selchow and Righter, manufacturers of Scrabble, Parcheesi, and Trivial Pursuit, in 1986.
 Sales of Selchow & Righter games had plummeted, leaving them with warehouses full of unsold games.
 The purchase price for Selchow & Righter was $75 million.
 That same year, Coleco introduced an ALF plush, based on the furry alien character who had his own television series at the time, as well as a talking version and a cassette-playing "Storytelling ALF" doll.

+1988: bankruptcy and sale

 The combination of the purchase of Selchow & Righter, the disastrous Adam computer, and the public's waning infatuation with Cabbage Patch Dolls all contributed to Coleco's financial decline.
 In 1988, the company filed for Chapter 11 bankruptcy.

 The reorganized Coleco sold off all of its North American assets and outsourced thousands of jobs to foreign countries, closing plants in Amsterdam, New York and other cities.

-In 1988, Canada based SLM Action Sports Inc. purchased Coleco's swimming pool and snow goods divisions.
+In 1988, Canada-based SLM Action Sports Inc. purchased Coleco's swimming pool and snow goods divisions.

 In 1989, Hasbro purchased most of Coleco's remaining product lines.

 Brand

-Coleco as a brand name has been owned by several entities since it was created in 1961 by Coleco Industries, Inc.
+"Coleco" as a brand name has been owned by several entities since it was created in 1961 by Coleco Industries, Inc.

 In 2005, River West Brands, now Dormitus Brands, a Chicago-based brand revitalization company, re-introduced the Coleco brand to the marketplace.
-In late 2006, the company introduced the Coleco Sonic, a handheld system containing twenty Sega Master System and Sega Game Gear games, including two from the Sonic the Hedgehog series.
+In late 2006, the company introduced the Coleco Sonic, a handheld system containing twenty Master System and Game Gear games, including two from the Sonic the Hedgehog series.
 In 2014, River West Brands established the subsidiary Coleco Holdings for their Coleco-branded projects.

 In December 2015, Coleco Holdings announced the development of the Coleco Chameleon, a new cartridge-based video game system; in actuality, a re-branding of the controversial Retro VGS console, whose Indiegogo campaign failed to secure funding when it ended in early November 2015, with only $63,546 raised of its $1.95 million goal.
 In the press release, it was established that the system would be able to play new and classic games in the 8, 16, and 32-bit styles.
 The release for the system was announced to be sometime in early 2016, with a demonstration at Toy Fair New York in February.
 However, some critics suggested that the prototype fell short of its developmental goals and was nothing more than the motherboard of a Super NES model SNS-101 inside an Atari Jaguar case.
 Later mock images of a prototype posted by AtariAge showed the device utilizing a CCTV capture card in place of a motherboard.
 After Retro VGS failed to produce a fully working prototype, Coleco Holdings pulled out of involvement with Retro VGS, terminating the project.